John McCain's political accomplishments

 The five senators allegedly attempted to pressure federal regulators on behalf of Keating – who was a massive campaign contributor to the five and would eventually spend time in prison for fraud related to his Lincoln Savings and Loan Association.
 The FBI and Senate Ethics Committee investigated.

+McCain was given a mild rebuke for his involvement in the scandal.
 At the time of his death, McCain was the only one of the five still serving in the U.S. Senate.
-He also was given a mild rebuke for his involvement in the scandal.

 Vietnam – 1990s